jpmarques19/amora-os/README.md

 # AmoraOS - IoT Edge Audio Platform and SDK

+> **Important:** AmoraOS is currently in early development stages.
+We are focused on creating a Minimum Viable Product (MVP) with core functionality.
+Features and APIs may change significantly as the project evolves.

 A Python implementation of an edge device audio system that provides a custom SDK for seamless integration with Waybox applications.
 This project migrates from Arch Linux to Debian Bookworm on Raspberry Pi music boxes, enabling sophisticated edge audio capabilities with cloud connectivity.

 > **Note:** The SDK now includes MQTT broker integration for real-time communication between devices and client applications, as well as Azure IoT Hub integration for device management and telemetry.